hugopl/gi-crystal/README.md

 ## Usage

+Bindings are specified in [binding.yml](BINDING_YML.md) files.
+When you run the generator it will scan all `binding.yml` files found and generate the bindings at `lib/gi-crystal/src/auto/`.

+The generator is compiled in a _post-install_ task and can be found at `bin/gi-crystal` after you run `shards install`.

-See https://github.com/hugopl/gtk4.cr/blob/master/shard.yml for an example of how to use it.
+See https://github.com/hugopl/gtk4.cr for an example of how to use it.

 ## Memory Management ❤️‍🔥️